rohit-purandare/ShelfBridge/wiki/technical/CLI-Reference.md

 | `--skip-validation` | Skip configuration validation on startup | `false` |
 | `--help` | Show help for a command | - |

+### Command Behavior

+**Process Exit:**
+- All commands exit automatically after completion
+- Return control to the terminal/shell
+- Exit with code 0 on success, non-zero on error

+**Resource Cleanup:**
+- Database connections are properly closed
+- Temporary resources are cleaned up
+- Safe to run multiple times

+**Interruption:**
+- Commands can be interrupted with Ctrl+C
+- Cleanup procedures attempt to run before exit
+- **Risk of data inconsistency**: Interruption during API calls or cache updates may cause the local cache to become out of sync with Hardcover

 ## 🔄 Sync Commands

 ### `sync` - Synchronize Reading Progress